Skip to Main Content

 Library facts and figures: Home

-Key information and statistics about the Library service and facilities
+Key information and statistics about the Library services and facilities

 Library Facts and Figures

 In line with the key principles of our Library Mission statement and in support of the University of Bath’s wider objectives, we are constantly working to develop and enhance our services, facilities, resources and engagement with all Library users.
-The following facts and figures showcase recent highlights from our work.
+The following facts and figures from the 2023/24 academic year showcase recent highlights from our work.

 Key Facts and Figures